All about the LVAD blood pump

 Diet and Nutrition

-Watching and lowering Salt/Sodium intake is very important.
-As part of my LVAD therapy, I need to take blood-thinning medications (or anticoagulants).
+Watching my salt/sodium intake is a prerequisite.
+As part of my LVAD therapy, I take blood-thinning medications on top of the multiple heart meds (or anticoagulants).
 This is to reduce the risk of thrombosis (blood clotting).
-And, when it comes to nutritional precautions, certain foods can influence the effects of these medications.
+I also must follow some additional nutritional precautions because certain foods can influence the effects of these medications.

 Foods high in Vitamin K such as dark green leaves, vegetables, avocado, and asparagus can decrease blood thinners’ effectiveness.
 Juices like cranberry juice can increase the anticoagulant’s effectiveness and cause the blood to be too thin (So does alcohol, which, luckily, I have never drunk).
-Another primary precaution is being consistent – I must eat about the same amount of Vitamin K foods on different days.
+Another precaution is to be consistent in eating the same amount throughout the week.
 Lastly, I actively work with my nutritionist/dietician and medical teams to adjust and adapt my dietary plan over time.

 - Food and liquid intake – I continue to watch my calorie intake and make sure that I eat a diet that is rich in fruit and vegetables, avoiding salt, sugar, or processed foods.
 I also watch the amount of water and liquid I drink daily (my recommended daily range is 1.6 to 2.4 liters).